Ovechkin-Malkin

 But referee Chris Rooney had other ideas.
 He told Dylan Strome he wanted Ovechkin to line up across from Crosby, and the Capitals center was immediately on board.
 Strome purposefully got kicked out of the dot to make it happen.

-Later, the Capitals played a tribute video recognizing the years-long rivalry between Crosby and Ovechkin, who entered the league in the 2005-06 season.
+Later, the Capitals played a video of their own recognizing the years-long rivalry between Crosby and Ovechkin.

 “First of all, it’s like, Sid against Ovi.
 And after, Pens against Washington,” Malkin said.
 “We met each other in playoffs, like, four times.
 And who wins second round win Cup, it's amazing.
 It's great story.
 And I think everybody remember over the years.”